awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 ## Three VPCs peered together<a name="three-vpcs-full-access"></a>

-In this configuration, you have peered three VPCs together in a full mesh configuration\.
-The VPCs are in the same AWS account and do not have overlapping CIDR blocks:
+In this configuration, there are three VPCs in the same AWS account with CIDR blocks that do not overlap\.
+The VPCs are peered in a full mesh as follows:
 + VPC A is peered to VPC B through VPC peering connection `pcx-aaaabbbb`
 + VPC A is peered to VPC C through VPC peering connection `pcx-aaaacccc`
 + VPC B is peered to VPC C through VPC peering connection `pcx-bbbbcccc`

 ![\[Three VPCs peered together\]](http://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered.png)

-You might use this full mesh configuration when you have VPCs that need to share resources with each other without restriction\.
+You might use this configuration when you have VPCs that need to share resources with each other without restriction\.
 For example, as a file sharing system\.

 Update the route table for each VPC as follows to implement this configuration\.